autious/mesastor/README.md

 # Mesastor
 Mesastor is a simple data-package format suitable for large quantities of small files.
-It focuses on fast extraction.
+It focuses on fast extraction and stability when repackaging, making it suitable for delta-based storage and transfer systems, such as steam storage backend and opendedup.

 The specification is also endianness aware but not endianness specific for optimal platform performance.
-The header contains an endianness specifier and an implemenation can choose to either ignore (and fail) or convert a file that i being loded.
+The header contains an endianness specifier and an implemenation can choose to either ignore (and fail) or convert the binary content to match.

 ## File specification
 Asset file format MESASTOR(Max Emil Stefan Alexander STORage format)